 The short-run analysis relates costs to output for a specific size of plant.
 In the long-run, all resources used by the firm are variable.

-Using this information, firms can plan when in their blueprint stages the optimal plant size they should be relative to the output they want to produce.
-For example, if a firm wanted to produce more than Q1 units of output, it would make sense to build a large firm since costs per unit would be less than they would with a small or medium firm.
+Using this information, firms can plan, when in their blueprint stages, the optimal plant size they should be relative to the output they want to produce.
+For example, if a firm wanted to produce more than Q1 units of output, it would make sense to build a large firm, since costs per unit would be less than they would be with a small or medium firm.

 Long-Run Average Cost Curve

-To explain this, imagine the output level Q2.
-Looking at the relevant costs on the vertical axis, the large firm is far cheaper per unit than both the small and medium sized firms.
+To explain this process, imagine the output level Q2.
+Looking at the relevant costs on the vertical axis, the large firm is far cheaper per unit than both the small and medium-sized firms.

 The long-run average total cost curve is indicated in black.